Bruce Occena

 Bruce Occena is a Filipino American activist and scholar involved with the Asian American movement in the San Francisco Bay Area.
 He played a major part in the International Hotel as a resident, a student who renovated the hotel, and a member of the hotel's United Filipino Association (UFA).
 His activism was largely built upon a Marxist–Leninist framework, addressing issues such as Anti-Marcos sentiment and those raised by the Third World Liberation Front.
 He is a co-founder of the Union of Democratic Filipinos, also known as Katipunan ng mga Demokratikong Pilipino (KDP).

 Early life and education

 Occena grew up in New York City.
-His father originally emigrated from the Philippines in pursuit of education in the United States, but ended up staying and marrying a white woman.
-Both of his parents worked various factory jobs as well as in canneries.
-The three of them lived in tenement housing together throughout Occena's childhood.
+His father had emigrated from the Philippines in pursuit of education in the United States, but ended up staying and marrying a white woman.
+Both parents worked various factory jobs as well as in canneries.
+The three of them lived together in tenement housing throughout Occena's childhood.

-Occena was first introduced to higher education after transferring to a Catholic school in New York, and was later accepted to several colleges on the east coast as well as the University of Hawaii.
-However, he later ended up attending the University of California, Berkeley, where he and many of his fellow Filipino students owed their access in part to the "Equal Opportunity Program or went to college through special admissions as disadvantaged students".
-From his time at the University of California, Berkeley, Occena began to become deeply interested in Marxism and Communism.
+Occena was first introduced to higher education after transferring to a Catholic school in New York.
+He attended the University of California, Berkeley, where he and many of his fellow Filipino students benefited from the Equal Opportunity Program.